fluencelabs/docs/docs/aqua-book/language/values.md

   <- ["string1", "string2"], ?[true, false], *[1, 3, 5]
 ```

-The `?[]` expression takes any number of arguments, but returns an optional value that contains only `0` or `1` value.
+The `?[]` expression takes any number of arguments, but returns an optional value that contains no more than one value.
 This is done by trying to yield these values one by one.
 The first value that yields without an error will be added to the resulting option.

 ```aqua
 func getFlag(maybeFlagA: ?bool, maybeFlagB: ?bool, default: bool) -> bool: